February 1, 2018

 In the U.K., the FX Global Code supersedes and substantially updates the existing Non-Investment Products (NIPs) Code for participants in FX markets.
 Regulators will therefore expect firms operating in FX markets to comply with the Code and adherence with its principles will demonstrate best practice.

 A ‘statement of commitment’ form, annexed to the Code, can be used publically or bilaterally when trading in the FX market, to signal support for the Code and an intention to adhere.
-Pershing is reviewing this to determine whether it will commit to the Code.
+Pershing Limited and Pershing Securities Limited have committed to the Code.
+Our statement of commitment can be viewed here.

 Best Execution is a significant theme underlying the Code and coincides with the general drive to improve best execution in the financial services industry.
 Best Execution is one of the pillars of the MiFID II regime.